Job satisfaction and well-being

 The Daiwa House Group company philosophy (corporate creed) includes an injunction informing relations with employees: “A company’s progress depends directly on ensuring a good working environment for its employees.”
-In line with this, we believe ensuring workplaces conducive to safety and health is an essential element of encouraging employees’ development and providing an environment allowing them to give full play to their capabilities.
-Providing such workplaces is instrumental in enhancing two of our business strengths: data collection capability and problem solving skills and our wellspring for creating economic and social value.
-Further, SDG No. 8, “Decent Work and Economic Growth,” lays out a universal approach for descent work applicable in developing as well as advanced economies.
+In line with this, we believe ensuring workplaces conducive to safety and health encourages employees’ development and provides an environment allowing them to give full play to their capabilities.

 In order for our company to continue to grow sustainably, it is essential that each employee’s “strengths” and “individuality” shall be maximized and that our organization shall be a synergistic one where they can shine together.
 As a foundation for this, we have designed a flexible personnel system that allows each employee to choose his or her own way of living and working.
 We also place emphasis on building interactive relationships and supporting the autonomous career development of our employees, thereby enhancing their growth and engagement.

 Health management policy and encouraging health management practices